muzzley/muzzleyConnectorArduinoGalileo/README.md

 For more information on how to extract the JSON values, check the [ArduinoJsonParser](https://github.com/bblanchon/ArduinoJsonParser) project.

-## Muzzley connector usage example
+## Muzzley connector usage example as App

 This example allows you to use a light switch widget in your mobile device, and use it to change the pin 13 high/low values